web-deps/odom/docs/collections.md

 ## Introduction

-Acom provides a way for you to create collections of DOM nodes based of collections of data.
+Odom provides a way for you to create collections of DOM nodes based of collections of data.
 You can populate tables or lists using these collections.
-There are two types of collections in Acom, multiple and map.
+There are two types of collections in Odom, multiple and map.
 The following sections dive deep into the nature of these collectins.

 ## Multiple

 ### Introduction

 Multiple is a collection of elements which are variants of one element.
 The original element acts as a template for all its variants.
 The original element references an array, and specifies how each item of the array will be used on each one of its variants.
-The original element uses the attribute `"acom-multiple"`.
+The original element uses the attribute `"odom-multiple"`.
 Each variant accesses the matching item of the array using a data selector prefixed with `@datum` in its attribute values.
 If the item is an object its values can be accessed using the dot notation.

 ### Attribute Value